I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-seassignsecurityex.md

 UID : NF:wdm.SeAssignSecurityEx
-title : SeAssignSecurityEx function author : windows-driver-content description : The SeAssignSecurityEx routine builds a self-relative security descriptor for a new object given the following optional parameters: a security descriptor of the object's parent directory, an explicit security descriptor for the object, and the object type. old-location : kernel\seassignsecurityex.htm old-project : kernel ms.assetid : 94f6d3a3-7f0d-4f57-8240-3c4a10cf4488
+title : SeAssignSecurityEx function author : windows-driver-content description : The SeAssignSecurityEx routine builds a self-relative security descriptor for a new object given the following optional parameters a security descriptor of the object's parent directory, an explicit security descriptor for the object, and the object type. old-location : kernel\seassignsecurityex.htm old-project : kernel ms.assetid : 94f6d3a3-7f0d-4f57-8240-3c4a10cf4488